 Local time is GMT +1 (GMT +2 between the last Sunday in March and the Saturday before the last Sunday in October).

-Electrical current is 230 volts, 50Hz.
-Round two-pin plugs are in use.
+Electric current is 230 volts, 50Hz.
+Standard European two-pin plugs are used.

 |New Years Day||1 Jan||1 Jan|

 |Good Friday||18 Apr||3 Apr|

 |Easter Monday||21 Apr||6 Apr|